ekidneyrh/tutors-test/topic-01-simple/talk-2/talk-2.md

-Lecture 2
+Tutors Course Structure

-The summary can indicate the lecture objectives of contents.
+A tour of the structure of a typical tutors course.